Tree Surgeon Accident Claims

 The law imposes duties on employers to take reasonable steps to ensure that their workers are provided with the necessary PPA and other equipment (eg hard hats, harnesses and ropes, rigging and bracing equipment, boots and ladders).
 There are also regulations governing work at heights (The 2007 Work at Height Regulations) which require that the work is properly planned and assessed and that workers are properly trained and supervised.

 Osbornes acted for a tree surgeon who suffered a brain injury whilst carrying out his job.
 He was experienced in most aspects of the work but was not familiar with the particular requirements with wind-felled trees, and as he went to cut off the branches of one such tree with a chainsaw he misjudged the elasticity of a branch and as he cut through the wood the branch sprang forward hitting him on the head and rendering him unconscious.
-The damage caused permanent symptoms and after court proceedings, Osbornes secured an £850,000 gross settlement.
+The damage caused permanent symptoms and after court proceedings, our brain injury lawyers secured an £850,000 gross settlement.

-Risks faced by a gardener, landscaper and groundsman
+Risks faced by gardeners, landscapers and groundsmen

 The job of a gardener, landscaper or groundsman is not normally as hazardous as that of a tree surgeon, although they do sometimes need to work at heights and they do need to work with cutting, vibrating tools and other machinery.
 They certainly carry out a lot of manual handling work with heavy loads and often deal with chemicals and other toxic substances.
 So they too have the benefit of the regulations designed to protect those who face the risk of particular injury in their line of work: the Manual Handling Operations Regulations 1992, the Workplace Regulations 1992, the Management of Health and Safety at Work Regulations 1999 and the Control of Substances Hazardous to Health 2002.